demerara151/zenhan-rs/README.md

 Download the binary from [releases](https://github.com/demerara151/zenhan-rs/releases) page.

-Then save it anywhere you want and set the path to the executable.
+Then save it to your desired location and set the path to the executable file.

 ## Usage

-- Turn IME off
+- Turn off the IME

 Switch the mode to Alphanumerical (hankaku-eisu).